 Manuscript wishlist

-Bumping this to the top in light of recent events: I am not a fit for books with discriminatory messages.
+-I am not a fit for books with discriminatory content and/or messages.
 I do not tolerate racism, homophobia or transphobia, xenophobia, ableism, or otherwise prejudicial books.

 On a (somewhat) lighter note—I have unironically described my taste in books as “sad, literary works for traumatized nerds.”
 If yours fits this, and/or any of the below, I would love to read it!